qwe2820435o2/SceneGuide/Mysql/The database has a short-term blocking phenomenon optimization plan.md

 > Adding fields to a large table causes the database to be blocked for a short time, which in turn blocks the SQL query requests of the API's normal business, resulting in inaccessibility

 ## 1. Project Druid link pool configuration
+> Note: waitTime and connectTimeout are configured first, queryTimeout and socketTimeout need to wait for the api slow query to be transformed and then enabled